bchairez4/system-grocery-checkout/README.md

 This C++ project implements a grocery checkout system.

-The grocery checkout system functions similarly to its real-life counterpart in which a collection of items is brought to the checkout in order to purchase said items.
+The grocery checkout system functions similarly to its real-life counterpart in which a collection of products is brought to the checkout for purchase.
-After successfully making the purchase, a receipt will be generated and will reflect the relevant transaction.
+After successfully making the purchase, a receipt will be generated that will reflect the relevant transaction.

-The way it works is a Cashier will be assigned to an available register which will be able to keep track of a list of items ready for 'purchase' as well as its running balance.
-All products available for purchase are held in a faux database that would theoretically periodically change to list new products, remove old products, and or change the prices to existing products.
-The Cashier adds all relevant items and prices to complete the transaction and finally 'accepts' proper payment while 'handing back' proper change.
-The final list of sold items with listed relevant information is generated as a receipt.
+Customer loyalty rewards membership available to accumulate points with every purchase.
+Ultimately optional, not mandatory.
+Reward points can be accumulated and used for discounts on future purchases.

+The way the system works is the current customer is prompted to sign in, sign up, or start their order like normal.
+The customer has the ability to add, view, and or remove products to and from their cart as they see fit.
+Products can be viewed as a whole or by department.
+Once the customer performs a proper checkout, the appropriate receipt will be generated as a numbered text file.
+An admin sign in is provided with higher priviledge functionality in order to modify the databases and the information they hold as they see fit.